 CHARLOTTE AMALIE — A native of the Dominican Republic who claimed credit for masterminding the shotgun robbery at the Lockhart Gardens McDonald’s that left another teen dead has changed his plea to guilty.

-Betel Augusto Rosario Paulino, 18, pleaded guilty in U.S. District Court to one count of conspiracy to commit Hobbs Act robbery, a federal charge that refers to a robbery that interferes with interstate commerce, and one count of discharging of a firearm during a crime of violence.
+Betel Augusto Rosario Paulino, 18, of Santo Domingo, pleaded guilty in U.S. District Court to one count of conspiracy to commit Hobbs Act robbery, a federal charge that refers to a robbery that interferes with interstate commerce, and one count of discharging of a firearm during a crime of violence.

 Helwood Urbina Paris, 20, of Puerto Rico, pleaded guilty to conspiracy to commit Hobbs Act robbery and the territorial charge of first-degree robbery.
 He was in the getaway car and lived in Estate Thomas.